 Who is The Grove of Fox Valley?

-Aurora Rehab and Living Center is known as The Grove of Fox Valley is a nursing facility equipped with 158 registered beds.
+The Grove of Fox Valley is a nursing facility equipped with 158 registered beds.
 It runs as a for-profit that supports Medicare and Medicaid programs.
 Its primary services include rehabilitation and health services.
 The Grove of Fox Valley is located at 1601 North Farnsworth Avenue, Aurora, IL and may be reached through telephone number 630-898-1180.
 The Illinois Nursing Home Care Act and Department of Public Health govern The Grove of Fox Valley.

 The Grove of Fox Valley’s Address, Phone Number, and Contact Information